rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 ---
 ## 35. String Immutability in Java Explained
-String Immutability in Java ExplainedHere's an explanation of String immutability in Java, using your example:
+Here's an explanation of String immutability in Java, using your example:
 ```
 String s = "A";
 s = "B";